lovetodevelop/darwin-xnu/README.md

        `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders`

-The Makefile combines the file lists mentioned above into different install lists which are used by build system to install the header files.
+The Makefile combines the file lists mentioned above into different install lists which are used by the build system to install the header files.
 There are two types of install lists: machine-dependent and machine-independent.
 These lists are indicated by the presence of `MD` and `MI` in the build setting, respectively.
 If your header is architecture-specific, then you should